redhat-developer/devspaces-gateway-plugin/README.md

 - Search for "OpenShift Dev Spaces".
 - Click the gear button <kbd>⚙️</kbd> and choose `Install Plugin from Disk...`.
 Then,
-  - choose the built plugin (zip) located at the `build/distributions` folder or
+  - choose the built plugin (zip) located at the `build/distributions` folder, or
   - download the plugin from the [latest release](https://github.com/redhat-developer/devspaces-gateway-plugin/releases/latest)

 ### IntelliJ Plugin Verifier